oras-project/oras-www/docs/contributing.md

   * [Sign Your Commits](#sign-your-commits)
   * [Pull Request Checklist](#pull-request-checklist)

 Welcome!
-We are glad that you want to contribute to our project! 💖
+We are glad that you want to contribute to the ORAS project! 💖

 As you get started, you are in the best position to give us feedback on areas of our project that we need help with including: